ZaneH/kg/content/code/tools/editors/emacs.md

 as "Emacs (Client)" on my machine.

 Instead of cold starting emacs, it will now have a daemon to instantly attach to.

+## Org Mode

+There's a rabbit hole called [org mode](https://orgmode.org/guide/) which I encourage you to at least consider.

+It's useful for keeping an agenda and creating todos.
+GDQuest has a [solid intro video here](https://www.youtube.com/watch?v=PVsSOmUB7ic).